-The freshwater intake intensity at six key water-stressed sites (KWSS) is aligned with the physical risk of climate change and changing weather patterns.
+The freshwater intake intensity at six key water-stressed sites (KWSS) is in response and subject to the physical risk of climate change and changing weather patterns.
 The changing patterns in supply of water, caused by events such as extended droughts, have led to low river levels.
-These pose a challenge for some manufacturing sites (i.e., lower water quality in a river requires additional water treatment).
+These pose a challenge for some manufacturing sites (e.g., lower water quality in a river requires additional water treatment).
 Dow has developed a methodology to evaluate water risk at Dow sites.
-Dow has also developed optimization tools to understand the relationship between water and its climate adaptation strategy.
+Dow has also developed optimization tools to understand the relationship between water and the Company's climate adaptation strategy.
 This metric was adopted in recognition of the criticality of fresh water as a shared resource and to ensure that water does not become a constraint on community prosperity.

-Refer to the GRI 3-3 Management approach - Water Stewardship for a list of KWSS and more information on Dow's water risk management.
-The freshwater intake intensity metric is calculated for six key water-stressed sites by taking the sum of fresh water withdrawn directly from the environment and dividing it by the sum of the production volume.
+Refer to the GRI 3-3 Management Approach - Water Stewardship for a list of KWSS and more information on Dow's water risk management.
+The freshwater intake intensity metric is calculated for six KWSS by taking the sum of fresh water withdrawn directly from the environment and dividing it by the sum of the production volume.
 Dow has set a target to reduce freshwater intake intensity at KWSS by 20% from its 2015 baseline before the end of 2025.

-Description (Ib. of water per Ib. of production) Baseline year Baseline value 2023 2022 2021 Target year Target Value Water Intensity for KWSS 2015 6.6 6.6 6.1 3.7 2025 5.3
+Description (lb. of Water per lb. of Production) Baseline Year Baseline Value 2023 2022 Target Year Water Intensity for KWSS 2015 6.6 6.0 6.6 6.1 2025 5.3

-Dow's freshwater intake intensity increased in 2023 as a result of two main factors.
-First, three of Dow's KWSS experienced drought conditions in 2023.
-These sites were Freeport, Texas; Seadrift, Texas; and Terneuzen, the Netherlands.
-Low water availability reduces overall water quality; diminished water quality requires additional water treatment and increased volume.
+Dow's freshwater intake intensity is above the desired target value due to two main factors.
+Three of Dow's KWSS experienced drought and severe weather events in 2024.
 Record-high summer temperatures also increased the amount of water required for cooling.
-Additionally, two of Dow's KWSS operated at lower production rates as a result of macroeconomic conditions.
-Although the freshwater intake intensity was higher this year due to several externalities and challenges in measurement, efforts are continuing to develop water resiliency in KWSS.
-These includes implementing projects to increase water circularity and improve water quality.
+Two of Dow's KWSS operated at lower production rates as a result of macroeconomic conditions.
+Although the freshwater intake intensity was high in 2024 due to several externalities and challenges in measurement, Dow is actively working to phase out end-of-life water-intensive assets and implement water-advantaged processes aimed at enhancing water-resiliency.